Design42Day: Special projects

 Design42Day is involved in several special projects.
 Since 2011, they have a dedicated section on the online magazine reserved for the Istituto Europeo di Design where they showcase interviews and news about talented students.
 Furthermore, they have played an active role in bringing both the Istituto Europeo di Design and the Adobe Design Achievement Awards to the Moscow Design Week in 2012.
 The same year, Design42Day has collaborated closely with the Electrolux Design Lab for the search of a Social Media Correspondent to cover Electrolux’s event in the fall.
 Design42Day has launched a project dedicated to the presentation of international talents to sell in their personal corner within the White Gallery lifestyle store in Rome, Italy.

 International events

-In 2011, Design42Day closed ten media partnerships with various design and fashion weeks around the world.
+In 2011, Design42Day finalized ten media partnerships with various design and fashion weeks around the world.
 In 2012, the number of media partnerships grew to thirteen, including the Red Dot Design Award.